thoughtbot/ios-on-rails/release/ios-on-rails.md

         }];
     }

-Before creating a new task with `fetchEventsInRegion:withCompletionBlock:`, we need to cancel the previous task.
+Before creating a new task with `-fetchEventsInRegion:withCompletionBlock:`, we need to cancel the previous task.
 That way we'll limit this view controller to one in-process task for events in the current area.
 Any unfinished tasks for areas that are not being displayed will be cancelled.

-Once a task is finished, remove it from the self.currentEventGetTask property since it's not current and doesn't need to be cancelled if we move the map again.
+Once a task is finished, remove it from the `self.currentEventGetTask` property since it's not current and doesn't need to be cancelled if we move the map again.

-Finally, we can call `updateMapViewAnnotationsWithAnnotations:` to update the `mapView` with our new events.
+Finally, we can call `-updateMapViewAnnotationsWithAnnotations:` to update the `mapView` with our new events.

 ### Updating the Map with New Events

-Now we'll define the `updateMapViewAnnotationsWithAnnotations:` method that we called in the `reloadEventsOnMap` method.
+Now we'll define the `-updateMapViewAnnotationsWithAnnotations:` method that we called in the `-reloadEventsOnMap` method.

 Each time we get a new array of annotations from the API, we want to remove the old annotations from our `mapView` and add the new ones.
 However, if an old annotations is the same as a new one, there's no sense in removing it and then placing it back on the map.
 Removing and adding only the annotations that are necessary reduces the amount of redrawing that's done every time the map pans, leading to a smoother scrolling experience.